 If you’re one of those people who don’t like to give vouchers as gifts, you can always give your friend or family member the supplies they’ll need to do a home massage themselves.
 For example, massage oil is a great option for those who have a partner, who can massage hard-to-reach places, which tends to be where anxious tension settles, like the shoulders and back.

-From bath salts and magnesium crystals to candles, if you’re buying a gift for someone who has anxiety (and who has a bath!), I can guarantee they will love nice-smelling things that will help them relax and feel pampered.
+From bath salts and magnesium crystals to essential oils and candles, if you’re buying a gift for someone who has anxiety (and who has a bath!), I can guarantee they will love nice-smelling things that will help them relax and feel pampered.

 Does your loved one have a cause or charity they’re passionate about?
 Use this opportunity to help them help others, and you’ll both reap the benefits of those feel-good endorphins.